Leo3418/leo3418.github.io/collections/_multilingual-jekyll-site/en/host-on-github-pages.md

 ## Use of Unsupported Jekyll Plugins

-If you want GitHub Pages automatically build the Jekyll site and host it for you, the site must not use any plugin that is **not** on [this list](https://pages.github.com/versions/).
+If you want GitHub Pages to automatically build the Jekyll site and host it for you, the site must not use any plugin that is **not** on [this list](https://pages.github.com/versions/).
 As of this collection is written, Polyglot is not on the list.
 In this case, GitHub Pages' [help